 Unless the pronoun refers to a proper name whose gender identification is known, Philosophy Today uses the third person plural for singular pronouns.
 Instead of he/she, him/her, hers/his, or herself/himself, please use: they, them, theirs, or themselves/themself.

 All submissions and editorial correspondence should be addressed to the executive editor:

 Chicago, IL 60614

-Philosophy Today may provide free access to selected articles in a current or forthcoming issue for up to 12 months after publication of the issue.
-Such access may be provided for selected article or all articles in a given issue, at the discretion of the editorial team.
+In special cases, Philosophy Today may provide free online access to selected articles for up to 12 months after publication of the issue.
 The goal is to provide sufficient time for free distribution of these articles to have an impact on a current scholarly discussion without requiring payment from an author or sponsor.
-After 12 months of free access these articles will again become part of the journal's content available to subscribers and members only.
-The journal can make a binding commitment for such an arrangement.
-No payment is required.
+After 12 months, access to these articles will again be limited to subscribers and members only.
+Contact the editor for more information.

 Publication Ethics Statement